We have been making photographs for some 200 years now. Here are some interesting facts about photography that happened at that time:

-Constitution Hill in Aberystwyth, Wales is a place that holds the largest camera obscura in the world.
+Constitution Hill in Aberystwyth, Wales, is a place that holds the largest camera obscura in the world.

 The first transparent plastic roll film was made in 1889.

 The most expensive camera on the planet costs 2.79 million dollars (or 2.16 million Euros).
-It is a 1923 Leica O-Series camera and it was sold for that price at a WestLicht auction in Vienna.
+It is a 1923 Leica O-Series camera, and it was sold for that price at a WestLicht auction in Vienna.

 Largest seamless photograph in the world is 10 meters high and 34 meters wide.
 It is a photograph of a control tower and runways at the US Marin Corps Air Station in El Toro, Orange County, California.
 It was taken by converting a decommissioned jet hanger into a giant pinhole camera.

 The longest photographic negative has 39.54 m and was taken by Esteban Pastorino Diaz in 2010.

 The first full-color cartoon was made by Disney in 1932.
-It was called Flowers and Trees and it lasted 8 minutes.
+It was called Flowers and Trees, and it lasted 8 minutes.

 The First known shared picture via a cell phone was by Philippe Kahn in 1997.
-It was a birth-picture of his daughter.
+It was a birth picture of his daughter.

 French photographer and balloonist Gaspard-Félix Tournachon (known as "Nadar") took the first aerial photograph from his balloon in 1858.
 This photo was of Paris, but it doesn’t exist anymore.
 James Wallace Black and Samuel Archer King took the oldest aerial photo of Boston in 1860.